With proven results, Creatine Monohydrate offers great value and can help users gain strength and increase muscle volume.

 - Five Mistakes I Made As A Beginner Lifter

 - Squatting 101 - Basic techniques for correct lifting

 - How I went from a 70kg teen to a 125kg power-lifter

 At Bulk Nutrients, we take our products’ purity very seriously.

-To maintain Creatine Monohydrate's consistent high quality, we send a cross section of our product range to the National Measurement Institute (NMI) which is an independent lab run by the Australian Government.
-This is the same organisation that does police forensic testing, ASADA drug screening and accuracy tests for multinational food manufacturers.
+To maintain Creatine Monohydrate's consistently high quality, we send a cross-section of our product range to Biotest Laboratories which is an independent lab used heavily by the Australian Government.
+Biotest Laboratories are NATA approved and conduct testing for the TGA and the veterinary medicines authority.